zarcen/dotvim/README.md

 And then install the plugins (you can remove plugins that you don't like)
     ![](http://i.imgur.com/W9XlccI.png)

+For the completion feature, the quick installation in MacOSX is:

+Compiling YCM with semantic support for C-family languages:

+    $ cd ~/.vim/bundle/YouCompleteMe
+    $ ./install.sh --clang-completer

+Compiling YCM without semantic support for C-family languages:

+    $ cd ~/.vim/bundle/YouCompleteMe
+    $ ./install.sh

+For more installation detail, please see the document of [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

 Everything's done!
 Hope you enjoy it.

 Demos